sodadata/docs/soda/product-overview.md

 Soda works by taking the data quality checks that you prepare and using them to run a scan of datasets in a data source.
 A scan is a command which instructs Soda to execute data quality checks on your data source to find invalid, missing, or unexpected data.
 When data quality checks fail, they surface bad-quality data and present check results that help you investigate and address quality issues.

-Working together, the **engine**, **agent**, **command center** and **checks language** operate as a unified **Soda platform** to empower you and your colleagues to collaborate on data quality testing.
+Working together, the **engine**, **agent**, **command center** and **checks language** empower you and your colleagues to collaborate on data quality testing.

 * The **engine** is a term that describes the Soda CLI tool, the software that performs the work of converting user-defined input into SQL queries that execute when you run scans for data quality.
 The engine uses the data source connection information you provide in a configuration YAML file, and the data quality checks you define in a checks YAML file, to run on-demand or scheduled scans of your data.
 The engine feeds scan results to the command center to enable you and your colleagues to analyze check results, investigate issues, and track dataset health over time.

 * The **agent** is a containerized engine you deploy in a Kubernetes cluster in your cloud services provider environment, such as Azure or AWS.

 * The cloud-based **command center** (fka.
 Soda Cloud) communicates with the engine installed as a CLI tool in your development environment, or as an agent in your cloud service-based environment.
 While the engine is the mechanism that executes scans, the command center is what makes data quality results accessible and shareable by multiple team members.
 Use it to access visualized scan results, discover data quality anomalies, set up alerts for quality checks that fail, and track data quality health over time.
-Connect your Soda platform account to the ticketing, messaging, and data cataloging tools you already use to embed Soda quality checks into your team's existing processes and pipelines.
+Connect your Soda account to the ticketing, messaging, and data cataloging tools you already use to embed Soda quality checks into your team's existing processes and pipelines.

 * To define data quality checks, you use the **checks language (SodaCL)**, which is a YAML-based, domain-specific language for data quality testing.
 A Soda check is a test that Soda Core executes when it scans a dataset in your data source.
 Technically, it is a Python expression that checks metrics to see if they match the parameters you defined for a measurement. <br />
 Designed as a human-readable language, SodaCL includes over 25 built-in metrics and checks that you can use to write Soda Checks for data quality, including metrics for missing values, duplicates, schema changes, and freshness; see example below.